Jurupa Unified School District

 Jurupa Unified School District is a grade K-12 school district in Riverside County, California.
 It has an enrollment of approximately 20,500 students.

+It covers the vast majority of the municipality of Jurupa Valley and a small portion of Eastvale.

-The geographic location of the Jurupa Valley area is the upper western corner of Riverside County, California, north and west of the Santa Ana River and south of the San Bernardino-Riverside County line.
+The geographic location of the Jurupa Valley area is the upper western corner of Riverside County, north and west of the Santa Ana River and south of the San Bernardino-Riverside County line.
 The superintendent is Elliott Duchon.